dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 ---
 title: Coding and more
 desc: I have started teaching how to make websites for budding web designers.
 I have posted the playlist here.
 Take a look.
 I have started off with teaching 'hosting websites on Github'.
+author: sharathdt
 ---